How to Claim Work Injury Compensation for Work Accidents

 |15th day onwards, up till 1 year from the accident||61st day onwards, up to 1 year from the accident||⅔ of employee’s average monthly earnings|

-In addition, employees who are on light duties without going on medical leave or hospitalisation leave will also be entitled to claim for any lost earnings from 1 Sep 2020 onwards.
+In addition, employees who are on light duties without going on medical leave or hospitalisation leave will also be entitled to claim for any lost earnings.
 The rates and limits of such compensation will be as follows:

 |Amount of light duties||Amount of lost earnings compensation, as calculated based on:|